Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Northam has 30 active public transport stops, all of which are bus stops.
 These stops are served by seven different routes that together offer 74 weekly passenger trips.
-The accessibility of these services is limited, with residents on average being located 1818 meters away from the nearest stop.
+Transport accessibility in Northam is rated as limited, with residents typically located 1818 meters from the nearest transport stop.

-On average, there are ten trips per day across all routes, which equates to approximately two weekly trips per stop.
+On average, there are ten trips per day across all routes, equating to approximately two weekly trips per individual stop.

 Frequently Asked Questions - Transport